VansaX/save-mario/README.md

 # save-mario

-My First Mini Project of a Classic Game.
+Mini Project of a Classic Game.

 Install pygame module and reach the directory where mario.py is stored.